Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - grub: to search for something by digging/turning over earth.
 (Second meaning: food.)
 - untrammeled: not limited by rules or any other controlling influence.
 - antic: strange and unusual, esp. in a silly or very energetic way.
+- anachronistic: existing out of its time in history.
+- somnolent: almost sleeping, or causing sleep.